-The graph for even a small problem is quite complicated and is timeconsuming to draw by hand.
-The main specification medium for SM is text with a rigorously defined syntax similar to a programming language; it is also necessary for users to order their definitions carefully.
-Presumably, SM software will generate the graph automatically from the textual inputs.
-In terms of the concreteness dimension described earlier, SM graphs are highly abstract.
-Indeed, it is hard to discern the structure of the underlying AC network in the graph of Figure 8.

-For the reasons outlined in the preceding paragraph, SM does not provide an ideal external representation for model specification.
-It is however, a good internal representation scheme because it relates all the parts of a model in a consistent and complete fashion.
-SM is, in fact, used as an internal representation scheme by Krishnan [1988].
+The Genus graph for even a small problem is quite complicated to draw SM software should eventually generate these graphs by hand. automatically from the textual inputs.
+In terms of the concreteness dimension described earlier, SM problem statements and graphs are quite abstract; indeed, it is hard to discern the structure of the underlying problem in the graph of Figure 10.
+For these reasons, SM probably does not provide an ideal external representation for model However, SM is obviously general across a wide range specification. of modeling domains and techniques.
+In addition, it explicitly relates all the parts of a model in a consistent and complete fashion.
+It is therefore an excellent internal representation scheme and has been used in this way by Krishnan [1988].
 This aspect of the SM model will be further elaborated in the next section.

-7. DATABASE REPRESENTATION SCHEMES
+9. DATABASE REPRESENTATION SCHEMES

-The need to gather and process large quantities of data during the model building phase and to interpret the voluminous results obtained from large models, has prompted research directed towards the integration of modern database technology with mathematical programming systems (Dolk [1986], Geoffrion [1987] and Choobineh and Sena [1988]).
+The need to gather and process large quantities of data during the model building phase and to interpret the voluminous results obtained from large models, has prompted research directed towards the integration of modern database technology with mathematical programming systems (Dolk [1986] and [1988], Geoffrion [1987], Lenard [1987] and Choobineh and Sena [1988]).